-Pelvic floor muscle exercises will help restore muscle function before it is permanently lost as well as lessen the symptoms of incontinence.
+Pelvic floor muscle exercises can help restore muscle function as well as lessen the symptoms of incontinence.

 Like any exercise, it can be difficult at first to know that you are performing Kegels properly.
 But with a daily commitment, it becomes instinctive.
 Here are a few tips:

 Which muscles?
 If you can stop your urination flow mid-stream, you have identified your pelvic floor muscles.
 That’s the most difficult part of the exercise.

 Build up to your routine.
 Performing with an empty bladder, your first goal should be to tighten your pelvic floor muscles for 5 seconds.
 Then relax them for 5 seconds.
 Try to do 5 reps on your first day.
 As you gain confidence from your new routine, aim for for 10 seconds at a time, relaxing for 10 seconds between contractions.

 Watch outs.
 Be careful not to flex the muscles in your abdomen, thighs, or buttocks.
 Also, avoid holding your breath.
 Breathe freely during the exercises to keep from stressing the rest of your body.

 Repeat 3 times a day.
 Aim for at least 3 sets of 10 repetitions per day.